Ibuprofen for adults

 Print this page

-Ibuprofen is in a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).
+Ibuprofen belongs to a group of medicines known as non-steroidal anti-inflammatory drugs (NSAIDs).

 It's used to treat different types of pain such as headache, migraine, dental pain, back pain or muscle pain, and pain from injury.
 Read more about pain and pain relief medication.
 It also helps to ease redness and swelling, and to treat fever.